lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/09capes/capes.rst

 *DesignSpark PCB*

-The free `DesignSpark PCB <http://bit.ly/19cbwS0>`_ doesn't have the same limitations as Eagle PCB, but it runs only on Windows.
+The free `DesignSpark <http://bit.ly/19cbwS0>`_ doesn't have the same limitations as Eagle PCB, but it runs only on Windows.
 Also, it doesn't seem to have the following of Eagle at this time.

 .. _capes_upverter: